zachpino/digidevf17/week3/homework.md

 ### Homework for 9/14/17

 ##### Electronics
+- Create the button circuit and run [the code sample](electronics.md).
+What questions do you have (there should be many!)?
-- Edit the code and electronics hookup from class, detailed in [the code sample](electronics.md), so that when a user presses a button, the led illuminates.
+- Try to edit the code and electronics hookup from class, detailed in [the code sample](electronics.md), so that when a user presses a button, the led illuminates.
 - Add a second button and second led, and edit the code so that a user can control two different color leds.

 ##### Motion Challenge